kitft/funsearch/README.md

 Forked from https://github.com/google-deepmind/funsearch via https://github.com/jonppe/funsearch

 Usage:
-You can run FunSearch in container using Podman or Docker.
-You must pass your MISTRAL_API_KEY to the container.
+You can run FunSearch containerised using Docker (or Podman).
+You must pass your MISTRAL_API_KEY to the container when you run it.

+First install docker.
+Then, whilst in the project directory, run:

 ```
 export MISTRAL_API_KEY=<######your_key#####>    #i.e. export MISTRAL_API_KEY=SfD6...
-podman build . -t funsearch --build-arg MISTRAL_API_KEY=$MISTRAL_API_KEY
+docker build . -t funsearch

 # Create a folder to share with the container
 mkdir data
-podman run -it -v ./data:/workspace/data funsearch
+docker run -it -v ./data:/workspace/data -e MISTRAL_API_KEY=$MISTRAL_API_KEY funsearch

 #'llm models' will list the available models.
 Run the search with the desired model using the '--model_name' attribute.
-A good one to use for testing, as an extremely cheap model, is 'mistral/mistral-tiny-latest'.
-The best one for our use case is probably 'mistral/codestral-latest', which is 4x more expensive per output token.
+# A good one to use for testing, as an extremely cheap model, is 'mistral/mistral-tiny-latest'.
+# The best one for our use case is probably 'mistral/codestral-latest', which is 4x more expensive per output token.

-funsearch run examples/cap_set_spec.py 11 --sandbox_type ExternalProcessSandbox --model_name <model_name> --samplers 1 --num_islands 10
+funsearch run examples/cap_set_spec.py 11 --sandbox_type ExternalProcessSandbox --model_name mistral/codestral-latest --samplers 1 --num_islands 10

 As we are single-threaded, we can only set the #of samplers to 1 (i.e. --samplers 1)
 We may choose the number of islands via --num_islands